dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/auxiliary-iPDF417Details.md

 ### columns

-The number of columns in the PDF417 barcode.
+The number of columns in the PDF417 barcode, indicating how many columns of modules it contains.

 <div class="sample-code-prefix"></div>
 >- Objective-C